tsh594/Project-5-Data-Dashboard-Part-1/README.md

-# Weather Dashboard 🌦️
+# Web Development Project 5 - Weather Dashboard

 Submitted by: **Tasneem Shabana**

-This web app provides a comprehensive weather monitoring dashboard with global city data, real-time filtering, and dynamic background imagery.
+This web app: **A responsive weather dashboard displaying global weather data with interactive filtering and dynamic backgrounds**

 Time spent: **8** hours spent in total

-## Features

-### Required Features
+## Required Features

+The following **required** functionality is completed:

 - [x] **The site has a dashboard displaying a list of data fetched using an API call**
-  - Displays 10+ global cities (London, New York, Tokyo, etc.)
-  - Each row shows temperature, humidity, wind speed, and conditions
+  - The dashboard should display at least 10 unique items, one per row (10 default locations)
+  - The dashboard includes at least two features in each row (Temperature, Humidity, Wind, Conditions)
 - [x] **`useEffect` React hook and `async`/`await` are used**
-  - Used in `fetchAllWeather`, `fetchWeather`, and suggestion fetching
+  - Used in fetchAllWeather, fetchWeather, and suggestion fetching
 - [x] **The app dashboard includes at least three summary statistics about the data**
+  - The app dashboard includes at least three summary statistics about the data, such as:
     - Average Temperature
     - Minimum Temperature
     - Maximum Temperature
     - Total Locations Displayed
 - [x] **A search bar allows the user to search for an item in the fetched data**
-  - Live city search with suggestions
-  - Dynamic filtering as users type
+  - The search bar **correctly** filters items in the list, only displaying items matching the search query
+  - The list of results dynamically updates as the user types into the search bar
 - [x] **An additional filter allows the user to restrict displayed items by specified categories**
-  - Temperature range (-20°C to 50°C)
-  - Wind speed threshold (0-20 m/s)
-  - Weather conditions (Clear, Clouds, Rain, Snow)

-### Optional Features
+  - The filter restricts items in the list using a **different attribute** than the search bar
+  - The filter **correctly** filters items in the list, only displaying items matching the filter attribute in the dashboard
+  - The dashboard list dynamically updates as the user adjusts the filter

+The following **optional** features are implemented:

-- [x] Multiple filters can be applied simultaneously
+- [x] Multiple filters can be applied simultaneously (Temp + Wind + Conditions)
 - [x] Filters use different input types
-  - Range sliders for temperature and wind
+  - Range sliders for temperature and wind speed
   - Checkboxes for weather conditions
 - [x] The user can enter specific bounds for filter values
-  - Custom temperature range bounds
+  - Temperature range from -20°C to 50°C
-  - Precise wind speed selection
+  - Wind speed from 0-20 m/s

-### Additional Features
+The following **additional** features are implemented:

-- [x] Dynamic background images based on location continent
+* [x] Dynamic background images based on location continent
-- [x] Hourly and 5-day forecast displays
+* [x] Hourly and 5-day forecast displays
-- [x] Error handling and loading states
+* [x] Interactive weather icons for different conditions
-- [x] Responsive design for all screen sizes
+* [x] Responsive design for all screen sizes
-- [x] Interactive weather condition icons

-## Video Walkthrough
+* [x] Loading states and error handling

 ## Video Walkthrough